-The 1983 Legislature significantly changed Florida's corporate income tax base by: 1) adopting a worldwide unitary approach for determining income; 2) distinguishing between business and non-business income for taxation purposes; 3) adopting a "throwback rule" for sales to the federal government and to entities where profits cannot be taxed; and 4) repealing the exemption on profits from foreign sales and foreign source dividends.
+adopting a "throwback rule" for sales to the federal government and to entities where profits can not be taxed; and 4) repealing the exemption on profits from foreign sales and foreign source dividends.
 In a December 1984 special session, the unitary apportionment, both domestic and worldwide, was repealed along with the taxation of foreign source dividends and the "throwback rule" and replaced with an increase in the tax rate.
 The corporate income tax rate was increased to 5.5% and the emergency excise tax was increased to 2.2%.

 The 1987 Legislature provided for the piggybacking of the Florida Income Tax Code with the Federal Tax Reform Act of 1986.
 In 1990, a general definition of "taxable income" was provided for any taxpayer whose taxable income is not otherwise defined and the Alternative Minimum Tax Credit allowed in later years was clarified.
 The 1991 Legislature merged most of chapter 214 (Administrative Procedures and Judicial Review) with chapter 220.
-Also in 1994, the community contribution tax credit was extended from June 30, 1994 to June 30, 2005 but was restricted to projects within enterprise zones or benefiting low-income housing.
+In 1992 and 1994, eligibility requirements for enterprise zone property tax credits against the corporate income tax for Duval County were modified.
+Also in 1994 the community contribution tax credit was extended from June 30, 1994 to June 30, 2005, but was restricted to projects within enterprise zones or benefiting low-income housing.
 The allowable annual contribution amount was reduced from a total of \$3 million annually to \$2 million annually.
 A 15% enterprise zone job credit was adopted by the 1996 Legislature for WAGES participants and a 5% job credit was adopted for non-WAGES employees whose wages exceed \$1,500 a month.
 In 1997, ch.
 97-50, L.O.F., created the Rural Job Tax Credit Program and the Urban High Crime Area Job Tax Credit Program.
 Each program authorizes qualified corporations to take a tax credit per eligible employee of \$500, \$1,000 or \$1,500.
 This credit can be taken against the corporate income tax or the sales and use tax, but not both.